ikedam/protractor-screenshoter-plugin/CONTRIBUTING.md

 - Your PR is more than welcome!
 - Please include always tests in your PR.
 - If you find a bug, please create a test case for it that fails first, then write your fix.
 If all passes on Travis, feel free to provide your PR.
+- Before publishing a PR, please format the source code and squash all your changes into one single commit.
+- Provide only one feature in one PR, do not combine more features.
+- Please update [README.md](README.md) if your change requires documentation.

 ## Bug fixing
 - Please provide us steps to reproduce.
 Here is a quick checklist how to do it: